sriharshakappala/hubot-tell-a-joke/README.md

 # hubot-tell-a-joke

-A hubot script that tells a random joke from ICNDB :)
+A hubot script that tells a random Chuck Norris joke from ICNDB :)

 See [`src/tell-a-joke.coffee`](src/tell-a-joke.coffee) for full documentation.